bahmutov/cypress-examples/docs/recipes/conditional-testing.md

 ## Perform different actions depending on the URL

-As always, when getting something from the page, you get its value in the `.then(callback)`
+As always, when getting something from the page, you get its value in the `.then(callback)`.
+If you get the current URL using [cy.location](https://on.cypress.io/location) or [cy.url](https://on.cypress.io/url), you can decide what to do next based on its value:

 <!-- fiddle Depending on the URL -->